We want to

 encouraging comments and feedback you provide.
 THANK YOU.

-all above we need help, your help...
+our short term vision we need help; your help...

 To keep Hut 9 open to the public right now, we desperately need